uwmadison-chm/paper-fin-lott-2020/README.txt

     conda activate thukdam
     pip install mne

+On windows, you may need to:

+    pip install pyqt5

 ## Usage: MMN

 This MNE-based analysis does NOT require decimation or cropping of input